Japanese Language Course

 Group lessons

-Study options: online or face to face lesson in Japan.
+Study options: online or face to face classroom lessons.

 Students from all over the world enrol on courses to learn Japanese.
 Each student is allocated to a class according to their level.